jpgpi250/unbound_as_unfiltered_DNS-resolver/README.md

 The script /home/pi/compile_unbound.sh makes the modifications,required to allow unbound to be used as unfiltered DNS resolver.

+The script /home/pi/nmapweb is only a partial script, it doesn't download the zipfile.
+You need to be registered to download this file!
+The instructions to install nmapweb can be found here:https://discourse.pi-hole.net/t/run-nmap-security-audit-tool-from-a-web-interface/20351
+Read the instructions, and perform the necessary steps, before executing the script!

 If you decide to run the scripts, despite the WARNING, you must exexute the with sudo, eg. sudo ./bypassFTL.sh

 so (example IP's):